Alanguo0117/Graduate-Project/README.md

 ### The code of this example is in GA folder named as "population.ipynb", other files are just reference PDFs and some testing or abandoned code.

 ## About MNIST
+Actually I get into machine learing with MNIST problem.
+The data structure of MNIST is very typical.
+We transform the figures or number 0 to 9 writed by real people into matrices with entry equals 0 or 1, which means the black and white area of the figures.

+In the folder ML I tried using API from tensorflow and sklearning